Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_Deseq2Introduction/group_25_FinalPaper.md

  ![2](https://github.com/JohnChen034/BENG183_2023Fall_Applied-Genomic-Technologies/assets/76548988/944ab986-989f-4c68-bbb2-0c990ea7f443)

 We will be referring to Differential Expression as DE.
-As the name mentions DE is when helps us idnetify the differences in Gene Expression.
-We are able to identify locations where variations between groups are greate than within groups.By group we mean samples such as wildtype and mutant samples
+As the name mentions DE is what helps us idnetify the differences in Gene Expression.
+We are able to identify locations where variations between groups are greater than within groups.By groups we mean samples such as wildtype and mutant samples

-Note: Variance referece to variation in gene
+>Note: Variance refers to variation in gene

 ![4](https://github.com/JohnChen034/BENG183_2023Fall_Applied-Genomic-Technologies/assets/76548988/65b197e2-33f1-48c2-9e69-d4d23578710c)
 ## DESeq2 Description
-Now about DESeq2 👀 You might be able to tell that the name itself include DE and the "Seq" next to it.Yup, DESeq2 is a Differential Expression Sequencing tool.
+Now about DESeq2 👀 You might be able to tell that the name itself includes **DE** and the **"Seq"** next to it.Yup, DESeq2 is a Differential Expression Sequencing tool.
 It is available for the public to use, all you need is to download the R/Bioconducto package.
-The spicy thing about why there is a "2" in the name is because.... lol it just means this is the new improved DESeq tool.
+The spicy thing about why there is a "2" in the name is because.... lol it just means this is the ⭐new improved DESeq tool⭐.
 This one in particular "advances with several novel features to facilitate a more quantitative analysis of comparative RNA-seq data using shrinkage estimators for dispersion and fold change."
-[Love et al. 2014] All those fancy words like "dispersion" and "fold change" we will get to explaining later in this paper.
+[Love et al. 2014] We will explain all those fancy words like "dispersion" and "fold change" later in this paper, no worries friend!
 ![pipeline](https://github.com/JohnChen034/BENG183_2023Fall_Applied-Genomic-Technologies/assets/76548988/6644a8b2-14ce-4c59-968f-706de375488a)

 <br> <br>
 ![3](https://github.com/JohnChen034/BENG183_2023Fall_Applied-Genomic-Technologies/assets/76548988/933529aa-d366-4892-8fdb-d95ace252c6f)
 ## DEseq2 Input
 Here is where TPM and Replicates come in.
-They are simply expression untis which give helps us mesure the amount of transcripts and the proportion of genes.
+They are simply expression units which  helps us measure the amount of transcripts and the proportion of genes.
 **TPM** in particular stand for ~Transcript per million.
-It proposed as an alternative to RPKM due to inaccuracy in RPKM measurement" (Wagner et al., 2012)
+It "proposed as an alternative to RPKM due to inaccuracy in RPKM measurement" (Wagner et al., 2012)

 **Replicates**: multiple samples that are taken from different individual within experimental condition.
-The cool thing about replicates is that the more replicates menas the bigger the sampel size we work with.
+The cool thing about replicates is that the more replicates means the bigger the sample size we work with.
 Thus improving precision of expression & fold change estimates.

 <img align="center" width="300" height="200" src="sharpay.gif">